leoguillaume/leoguillaume.github.io/_posts/2020-10-22-blogtutorial.md

 * **[Jekyll](https://jekyllrb.com/)**

 Jekyll is a popular open source static site generator.
 It's developped on Ruby but don't worry, you won't need to know Ruby.
 Jekyll was developped by GitHub co-founder Tom Preston-Werner and therefore it's specially adapted to Github pages.
-Jekyll is very useful because is support many languages like HTML, Liquid and Markdown!
+Jekyll is very useful because it has a responsive design and is support many languages like HTML, Liquid and Markdown for your posts!

 * **[Minimal Mistakes template](https://github.com/mmistakes/minimal-mistakes)**